College car park goes up for sale - Stratford Herald

 A car park at Stratford college has been put up for sale.

-College chiefs have recently given the green light for the sale of the land which is described as a, ‘prime freehold development opportunity for hotel, residential, land or leisure’, by real estate agents Avison Young who are selling the land that currently contains 100 spaces.
+College chiefs have recently given the green light for the sale of the land which is described as a, ‘prime freehold development opportunity for hotel, residential, land or leisure’, by real estate agents Avison Young who are selling the land that contains 100 spaces.

 It’s understood any money raised from the sale will be added to the £8.25million set aside for an ambitious college re-development programme announced last year.